Gloucester & Worcester reach Cup semis

 Gloucester scored six tries as they raced to a bonus-point 43-15 win over Bristol to progress to the semi-finals of the Premiership Rugby Cup.

-Newcastle's 34-26 defeat at Northampton Saints meant that Leicester top Pool B, while London Irish were already confirmed winners of Pool C.
+Newcastle's 34-26 defeat at Northampton Saints meant that Leicester Tigers top Pool B, while London Irish were already confirmed winners of Pool C.

 Worcester beat Bath 13-7 to go through to the final four as the best runner-up team in the three groups.

+They will be away to Gloucester in the semis, with the Exiles hosting Tigers.

-The two semi-finals will take place on the weekend of 26-27 April.
+The two matches will take place at Kingsholm and Brentford on Tuesday and Wednesday 26-27 April.

+Bristol and Gloucester went into their match with both mathematically able to top the group.

+Both fielded young sides and it was Bristol debutant Jac Lloyd - brother of fly-half Ioan - who kicked the first points to put the Bears ahead.